-The PhD program offered in counseling psychology by the Department of Counseling Psychology and Special Education is primarily focused on psychology, based on a scientist-practitioner model of training.
+The PhD program offered in counseling psychology by the Department of Counseling Psychology and Special Education is primarily focused on psychology and is based on a scientist-practitioner model of training.
 This integrated approach acknowledges the interdependence of theory, research, and practice.
 Counseling psychologists pursue and apply psychological and educational knowledge to promote optimal development for individuals, groups, and systems and to provide remedies for their psychological and educational difficulties.

 The program emphasizes educational, developmental, and preventative functions of counseling psychologists.
 Candidates are prepared primarily to work as counseling psychologists in academic departments and counseling centers in colleges and universities.
 They are also capable of remedial intervention for people in educational settings who are experiencing abnormal development and psychopathology.